General Rules of Half Pipe Skiing

 When hitting the half pipe, it's essential to respect other skiers and wait your turn.
 Being mindful of those around you not only enhances safety but also promotes a positive environment for everyone to enjoy the slopes.
 Remember, good etiquette goes a long way in ensuring a fun and harmonious experience for all half pipe skiers.

-Also Read General Rules of Speed Skiing
+Also Read General Rules of Nordic Skiing

 Respect Other Skiers